confluentinc/cp-all-in-one/cp-all-in-one-security/confluent-server-oauth/README.md

 1. Start a Keycloak server on port 8080.
 This acts as the OAuth identity provider.
 2. Run Confluent Server with Role-based access control (RBAC).
 3. Create a new listener `EXTERNAL` for SASL/OAuthBearer in Confluent Server.
-4. Configure Confluent Server to connect to a local keycloak identity provider.
+4. Configure Confluent Server to connect to local Keycloak identity provider.

 ## RBAC using OAuth